Fijula/Design_Patterns/README.md

               Use Case-Social Media Aggregator(create adapter classes for different social media platform APIs,conform to a common interface,easy to integrate new platforms in the future.Adapter Pattern for Language Translation(integrate with different translation services like Google Translate, Microsoft Translator, and Yandex)
               Pros-Decoupling,Improved Maintainability,Flexibility(introduce new adapters for different types ),Reusability( incompatible objects to work together)
               Cons - Increased Complexity,Performance Overhead
+ b) Facade - Hide the complex Implementation(System Complexities) from the Client
+             Use Case- Image Editing(offers various features like loading images, applying filters, adjusting brightness, and saving images.
+The editing module has complex interactions and dependencies.
+Your goal is to simplify the interface for users by providing a unified way to access and control these editing functionalities),Data Analysis(The application involves data collection, preprocessing, analysis algorithms, and visualization.
+The interactions between these components can become complex),Travel Booking App( needs to handle bookings, payments, and notifications through different external services.
+The goal is to provide a simplified interface for customers and internal modules to perform booking-related tasks without directly dealing with the intricacies of each external service.)
+            Pros-
+            Cons-

+   Adapter Pattern:
+Adapter and Facade Differnce
+Adapter:
+Adapter Pattern:
+Focus: Bridges compatibility gaps between incompatible interfaces.
+Goal: Enables objects with different interfaces to work together seamlessly.
+Structure:
+Interfaces define expected functionalities for each system.
+Concrete classes implement the interfaces for specific objects.
+An adapter class implements the target interface and translates requests to the source system's compatible actions.
+Example:the Iphone4sTo6sAdapter lets the iPhone 6s (with IPhone interface) use a 4s charger (with a different charging mechanism represented by Iphone4sCharger).

+Facade Pattern:
+Focus: Simplifies a complex interface by providing a simpler, unified interface.
+Goal: Makes a large system or library easier to use by hiding its internal complexity.
+Structure:
+A facade class acts as a single point of entry, encapsulating interactions with multiple underlying objects or subsystems.
+The facade class might delegate tasks to different internal components but expose a simpler API for the client code.
+Example: Imagine a library with numerous functions for image manipulation.
+A facade could provide a few high-level functions like "resize" or "apply filter," simplifying the interaction for users who don't need to know the low-level details.

+c)